AinTEAsports/yamkd/README.md

-# yamkd
-Yet Another MKdir/Touch
+# Yet Another MKdir/Touch

 ---

-### YAMKT is a mkdir/touch replacement, that basically does what `mkdir -p` does but a bit more sophisticated
+#### YAMKT is a mkdir/touch replacement,  is basically is a `mkdir -p` but more sophisticated

 ---